 Worker’s compensation is also a factor in this incident but must be repaid from the proceeds of the negligent third party.

 Darrell Castle & Associates has handled personal injury cases in Memphis for over 30 years and treats each case with the respect and integrity it’s entitled to while fighting for the compensation the client deserves.
+A car accident lawyer Memphis, TN motorists work with from Darrell Castle & Associates can help you recover damages from the driver who caused your injury.

 If you’ve been injured due to the negligence of someone else, please contact us today by filling out the “Get in Touch” form below or by calling us at (901) 327-2100.
 One of our experienced Memphis personal injury attorneys will be happy to speak with you about your situation, free of charge.